-Rule 11.
-Amended.
+Rule 11 Amended.
 A train finding a fusee burning on or near its track must stop and extinguish the fusee.
-Train may then proceed at RESTRICTED SPEED.
+Train may then proceed at RESTRICTED SPEED expecting to find train or obstruction ahead.

 Rule 27 Amended.
-A signal imperfectly displayed, or the absence of a signal at a place where a signal is usually shown, must be regarded as the most restrictive indication that can be given by that signal except that when the day indication is plainly seen, it will when light failures in a position-light signal do not prevent correct reading of the signal, it will not be regarded as an imperfectly displayed signal.
+A signal imperfectly displayed, or the absence of a signal at a place where a signal is usually shown, must be regarded as the most restrictive indication that can be given by that signal except that when the day indication is plainly seen, it will place the light.